-We may need to implement additional financial and accounting systems, procedures or controls as our business and organization changes and to comply with reporting requirements.
+We will continue to implement additional financial and accounting systems, procedures or controls as our business and organization changes and to satisfy reporting requirements.

 We are required to comply with the Sarbanes-Oxley Act of 2002 and the related rules and regulations of the SEC.
 Compliance with Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404"), and other requirements may increase our costs and require additional management resources.
 We may need to continue to implement additional finance and accounting systems, procedures and controls in order to accommodate changes in our business and organization and to comply with new reporting requirements.
 There can be no assurance that we will be able to maintain a favorable assessment as to the adequacy of our internal control over financial reporting.
-If we are unable to reach an unqualified assessment, or our independent registered public accounting firm is unable to issue an unqualified attestation as to the effectiveness of our internal control over financial reporting as of the end of our fiscal year, investors could lose confidence in the reliability of our financial reporting which could harm our business and could impact the price of our common stock.
+If we are unable to reach an unqualified assessment, or our independent auditors are unable to issue an unqualified attestation as to the effectiveness of our internal control over financial reporting, investors could lose confidence in the reliability of our financial reporting which could harm our business and could impact the price of our common stock.